-If the survey proceeded without the protective measures and reporting requirements required by a final IHA under the MMPA and ESA, the direct, indirect, or cumulative effects on the human or natural environment of not issuing the IHA would include the following:
+If the survey proceeded without the protective monitoring and mitigation measures and reporting requirements required by a final IHA under the MMPA and ESA, the direct, indirect, or cumulative effects on marine mammals of not issuing the IHA would include the following:

-- Marine mammals that could be encountered within the survey area could experience acoustic injury, temporary behavioral responses (such as brief masking of natural sounds), and temporary changes in animal distribution because of the lack mitigation measures required in the IHA and corresponding ITS; - Incidental take of marine mammals would likely occur at levels we have already identified and evaluated in our Federal Register notice on the proposed IHA (78 FR 17359, March 21, 2013); and - We would not be able to obtain the monitoring and reporting data needed to assess the anticipated impact of the activity upon the species or stock; the anticipated impact of the activity on the availability of the species or stocks of marine mammals for subsistence uses; and increased knowledge of the species as required under the MMPA.
+- Marine mammals that could be encountered within the survey area could experience acoustic injury, temporary behavioral responses (such as brief masking of natural sounds), and temporary changes in animal distribution because of the lack mitigation measures required in the IHA; - Incidental take of marine mammals would likely occur at levels we have already identified and evaluated in our Federal Register notice on the proposed IHA (78 FR 33811, June 5, 2013) (see Table 5 [above] for the estimated number of individuals and takes authorized by marine mammal species).
+The Federal Register notice on the proposed IHA (78 FR 33811, June 5, 2013) has a description of the potential effects on marine mammals from the acoustic stimuli that includes one or more of the following: tolerance, masking of natural sounds, behavioral disturbance, temporary or permanent hearing impairment, or non-auditory physical or physiological effects; and - NMFS would not be able to obtain the monitoring and reporting data needed to assess the anticipated impact of the activity upon the species or stock of marine mammals; assess the anticipated impact of the activity on the availability of the species or stocks of marine mammals for subsistence uses; and comply with the MMPA's requirement to increase the knowledge of the species.